22 Mar SwissFin – SwissSure Newsletter March 2022

 We believe that many applications were lost by the Department and could previously not be worked on.
 We expect that each applicant will be contacted directly by the Department in the coming weeks/months.
 In the meantime, we have received a few PR applications that are finalized.

-As a preliminary measure, our Advocate has registered the new Court date to which you will find the official document attached – please click here to view it.
 If applications are not finalized by the 24th June, an appropriate costs order against the Minister of Home Affairs will be sought.

 We are surprised about another postponement, but are guided by the Advocate who is of the opinion that this agreement is the best way forward to put a deadline to have the applications finalized.